Select Production Orders

 This column is visible only if the Inventory Subitems feature is enabled on the Enable/Disable Features (CS100000) form.

-Qty to Produce This is the calculate remaining Qty to Produce and you can change it for this process.
+Qty. to Produce The quantity to be produced.
+You can calculate the remaining Qty. to Produce or change it for this process.

 UOM The base unit of measure.